Virtually free-by-cyclic groups: Introduction

 \subsection{Recent developments}

 Since the first version of this paper appeared, there has been a number of developments that should be mentioned here.
 Jaikin-Zapirain~\cite{JaikinZapirain2023} proved that all torsion-free one-relator groups are homologically coherent.
-This was quickly followed by a proof of the second author \cite{Linton2023} that they are all in fact coherent.
+This was quickly followed by a proof of the second author \cite{Linton2023} that they are all in fact coherent. {Finally, Jaikin--Zapirain and the second author combined and generalised their results in \cite{JZL23}.}

 In a different direction, \cref{conj} was confirmed by Fisher--S\'anchez-Peralta~\cite{FisherSanchezPeralta2023}.